-If the proposed project is on 6th Street between IH-35 and Congress OR on Trinity from 6th St. south to E. Cesar Chavez, a letter must be obtained stating the Walk of Star Association does not object to your project.
+If the proposed project is on 6th Street between IH-35 and Congress OR on Trinity from 6th Street South to E. Cesar Chavez, a letter must be obtained stating the Walk of Stars Association does not object to your project.